By Frances Traynor

 You will not be charged any solicitors fees, if your Norfolk house move does not complete.

 With their area experience, your property lawyer will guide you through the whole of your sale or purchase.

 No additional fees whatsoever.

-Stamp Duty Land Tax is generally due for property purchases sold for over £125,000.
-We firmly advise against any stamp duty mitigation scheme.
-These schemes are expensive and the HMRC can review a scheme up to 6 years after a sale is completed imposing penalties and investigating all your tax matters.Q.
+Stamp Duty Land Tax (SDLT) is generally due for property purchases sold for over £125,000.
+Homeward Legal firmly advises against any stamp duty mitigation schemes, because they are expensive and the HMRC can review a scheme up to six years after a sale is completed, imposing penalties and investigating all your tax matters.Q.